mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 citizens.
 Half of the remaining population lives within the basin, along the sea's shore or in seasonal river valleys that flow into the sea.

-Many of Avastan's citizens are refugees from the oppressive or war- torn worlds of Tarkine, Kuai Qing, Motmos and Singer, or migrants from the industrial worlds of Collace and Forine looking for a better life.
+Many of Avastan's citizens are refugees from the oppressive or war-torn worlds of Tarkine, Kuai Qing, Motmos and Singer, or migrants from the industrial worlds of Collace and Forine looking for a better life.
 Anyone who homesteads a plot of land on Avastan for one local year can claim citizenship.
 The culturally diverse citizens of Avastan consist